ptsteadman/notebook/log.md

 writing is a much better thing to obsess about.
 Luckily in my time with Emily I have been reading a lot more.
 We were talking about how to externally impose discipline.
 How could I do that?

+### Sunday, September 10th 2017

+"The sophisticated testing of effective and lasting memes, for example the birther movement, can then collect uncritical citizens like real birds in digital cages and move the cages into desired positions."